pantonar/informal-economy-model/README.md

 Implementation of Bento, Jacobsen and Liu, 2018
 Paper title: 'Environmental Policy in the Presence of an Informal Sector'

-The model is a static genral equilibrium, with a formal and an informal services sector.
+The model is a static general equilibrium, with a formal and an informal services sector.
 The model builds the baseline calibrated for the USA.
 Then the equilibrium is shocked with a targeted reduction in emissions (i.e. reduction in energy output) achieved via a tax on energy.
 The script solves for the tax achieving that goal.